2mal3/2mal3s-Tweaks/README.md

 **At the beginning all modules are switched off.**

 ## 📝 Tweaks:
-- **Path generator**: Slowly generates a path along much-used routes.
+- **Anti creeper grief**: Prevents Creeper from causing block damage.
+- **Armor Stand Arms**: Gives all armor stands arms.
+- **Better End Crystals**: Prevents protected End Crystals from being easily destroyed from the ground.
+- **Block damage**: Players standing in rose bushes or stonecutters get damage.
+- **Bush hiding**: Players who sneak in high plants become invisible.
+- **Damage infection**: Players who take damage have a certain probability to get infected and receive negative effects.
+- **Death coordinates**: In case of a death, the coordinates and the dimension of the dead point are displayed.
+- **Disabled ender eyes**: Ender eyes can no longer be used.
 - **Invisible see invisible**: Invisible can see each other.
 - **Nerfed elytra**: Nerfs Elytras by making them impossible to enchant or repair.
-- **Realistic fire**: Fire is more relaistic.
-- **Anti creeper grief**: Prevents Creeper from causing block damage.
-- **Bush hiding**: Players who sneak in high plants become invisible.
-- **Projectile block damage**: Some projectiles can break glass panes.
 - **No to expensive**: Place an unrepairable item in an item frame on an anvil to reset its repair cost.
-- **Block damage**: Players standing in rose bushes or stonecutters get damage.
-- **Speed paths**: You can run faster on path blocks.
-- **Wandering Trader notifications**: When a Wandering Trader appears a notification is sent to all players and gets a short glowing effect.
 - **Old regeneration**: The old pre 1.9 regeneration.
-- **Death coordinates**: In case of a death, the coordinates and the dimension of the dead point are displayed.
-- **Armor Stand Arms**: Gives all armor stands arms.
-- **Better End Crystals**: Prevents protected End Crystals from being easily destroyed from the ground.
+- **Path generator**: Slowly generates a path along much-used routes.
+- **Projectile block damage**: Some projectiles can break glass panes.
 - **Random respawn**: When you die, you respawn at a random location within a radius of 2000 blocks around the spawn.
-- **Damage infection**: Players who take damage have a certain probability to get infected and receive negative effects.
-- **Disabled ender eyes**: Ender eyes can no longer be used.
+- **Realistic fire**: Fire is more relaistic.
+- **Realistic torches**: Torches burn out over time.
 - **Server time**: As long as no player is on the server, the time is stopped.
+- **Speed paths**: You can run faster on path blocks.
+- **Wandering Trader notifications**: When a Wandering Trader appears a notification is sent to all players and gets a short glowing effect.

 ***